You’ve heard, and maybe even used, the expression “once in a blue moon.” But what is a blue moon—and what does it mean in astrology?

-Simply, a blue moon refers to a second full moon in a single calendar month.
+Simply put, a blue moon refers to a second full moon in a single calendar month.

 Normally, there is only one new moon and one full moon per months—in other words, a total of 12 full moons per solar calendar year.
-In blue moon years, there are 13 full moons on the roster, a “bonus moon” if you will.
+In blue moon years, there are 13 full moons on the calendar, a “bonus moon” if you will.

 In the Farmer’s Almanac, a blue moon means there are four full moons in a season, rather than three.
 Since this almanac was historically used for planting, hunting and fishing, it divides the year up by seasons.

 The smoke and ash can cause red light wavelengths to scatter, allow other colors to pass through the Earth’s atmosphere and be reflected on the surface of the moon.
 This can cause the moon to appear tinted with a blue, green or purple-ish hue.

 How is a blue moon different from a blood moon?

 The blue moon is not to be confused with a “blood moon.”
 A blood moon happens at a lunar eclipse, when the Earth passes directly between the Sun and the moon, throwing shadows on the moon and plunging it into darkness.

 On January 31, 2018, the world experienced a full moon that was both a blue moon AND a blood moon.
 That night, the Leo lunar eclipse arrived as the second full moon of the month AND a supermoon—the first time all three of these events occurred simultaneously in 150 years!